hilaryrowe/documentation3/dashboardTab/uniqueDashboardTabNav.md

   * Click the Longest Periods of Unplanned Downtime, Shifts with Most Unplanned Downtime, or individual Shift links to go to the Data Tab

 * Performance subtab:
+  * Click the Performance by Shift link to go to the Analysis Tab
+  * Click any of the bars in the bar graph to go to the Data Tab

 * Quality subtab:
+  * Click the Defects by Type link to go to the Analysis Tab
+  * Click any of the bars in the bar graph or the line graph to go to the Data Tab

 * Output subtab:
+  *